glav/Glav.CacheAdapter/README.md

 #### Version 4.3 ####
 * Update runtime to 4.7.2
-* Added support to specify user and password for memcached cache to support MemcachedCloud (Redislabs)
+* Added support to specify user and password for memcached cache to support MemcachedCloud (Redislabs).
+See [PR here](https://github.com/glav/Glav.CacheAdapter/pull/19)
 * Some cleanup

 #### Version 4.2.2 ####